AdobeDocs/experience-platform.en/help/dataflows/home.md

 ## Using dataflows

 Dataflows are a representation of data jobs that move data across Platform.
-These dataflows are configured across different services, helping move data from source connectors to target datasets, to Identity and Profile Service, and to destinations.
+These dataflows are configured across different services, helping move data from source connectors to target datasets, where it is then utilized by Identity Service and Real-time Customer Profile before ultimately being activated to destinations.

 To learn more about using dataflows in source connectors, please read the [sources overview](../sources/home.md).